mrkkrp/slug/README.md

 [![Coverage Status](https://coveralls.io/repos/mrkkrp/slug/badge.svg?branch=master&service=github)](https://coveralls.io/github/mrkkrp/slug?branch=master)

-This is a [slug](https://en.wikipedia.org/wiki/Semantic_URL#Slug) implementation that plays nicely with [Yesod](http://www.yesodweb.com/) ecosystem.
+This is a [slug](https://en.wikipedia.org/wiki/Semantic_URL#Slug) implementation that plays nicely with the [Yesod](http://www.yesodweb.com/) ecosystem.
 Although it's fairly easy to write this thing, slugs are useful and general enough to be coded once and be used again and again.
 So this little package eliminates some boilerplate you might find yourself writing.